> Academics > Course

 Descriptions > Undergraduate

-A survey of religious education, including history and principles of religious education.
-Emphasis is placed upon the development of religious education as a vocation.
-Fall.
+This course is an overview of Christian education including foundations, history, components, and leadership.
+Emphasis is placed upon the development of Christian education as a vocation.
+Fall, Online.

 CHST 3304 (3-3-0) Religion and Older Persons

 A study of the relationships between religion and the lives and needs of older persons.
 This study will include an examination of the attitudes toward and the treatment of older persons in the Judeo-Christian and other selected religious traditions.
 Offered periodically.

 CHST 3309 (3-3-0) Spiritual Formation for Christian Ministry

 The course is designed to overview the student’s resources for spiritual growth and examine various methods of discipleship, including Bible study, prayer, and scripture memorization.
 The student will learn to nurture interdependent spirituality within the context of our contemporary culture.
 Service-Learning component.
 Fall, Online.

 Students will explore various recreational elements including but not limited to camps and retreat centers, local and international sports ministries, camping, athletic team chaplaincy, adventure recreation, and physical fitness ministries.
 Special attention will be given to the philosophy of recreational ministry and the role of a recreational minister.
 In addition, students will explore the benefits of using various forms of recreation to reach a variety of ages with the Gospel.